monome/docs/norns/help.md

 #### shield

-Use [etcher](https://www.balena.io/etcher/) to flash your SD card, [using these shield-specific instructions](../shield/#flashing-microsd-card).
+Use [etcher](https://www.balena.io/etcher/) or the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash your SD card, [using these shield-specific instructions](../shield/#flashing-microsd-card).
 Be sure to use a high quality SD card -- if you have any trouble, please try a different card.

-If etcher does not work for you, or if you prefer to use the command line, see [this guide](https://github.com/monome/norns-image/blob/main/readme-usbdisk.md).
+If etcher or the Imager do not work for you, or if you prefer to use the command line, see [this guide](https://github.com/monome/norns-image/blob/main/readme-usbdisk.md).

 After flashing your SD card, you'll need to expand the filesystem: